-This oil discovery adjoins PL 441 to the southeast and the Potential Commercial Area application over the Spring Grove oil discovery awaits DNRME approval.
+This oil discovery adjoins PL 441 to the southeast and the operator has applied for a 2 year renewal of the Potential Commercial Area over the Spring Grove oil discovery.
+That application awaits DNRME approval.

 Gas Growth Projects:

 PEP 11 - Offshore Sydney Basin, New South Wales - Bounty 15%